camelo-cruz/global_inflation_analyser/README.md

 pip install -e .
 ```

-### Package

-If you want to use it as a python package, install it with conda, or pip, using the following commands.

 ## Usage Guides

 After you have moved yourself in the repository where you saved the project.
 You will notice that you have three classes